drduh/YubiKey-Guide/README.md

 sudo umount /mnt/public
 ```

-Disconnect the storage device and follow the original steps to transfer new keys (4, 5 and 6) to the YubiKey, replacing existing ones.
-Reboot or securely erase the GPG temporary working directory.
+Disconnect the storage device and follow the original steps to transfer new Subkeys (4, 5 and 6) to YubiKey, replacing existing ones.
+Reboot or securely erase the GnuPG temporary working directory.

 # Adding notations

 Notations can be added to user ID(s) and can be used in conjunction with [Keyoxide](https://keyoxide.org) to create [OpenPGP identity proofs](https://docs.keyoxide.org/wiki/identity-proof-formats/).

-Adding notations requires access to the Certify key so we can follow the setup instructions taken from this [section](#setup-environment) of this guide.
+Adding notations requires access to the Certify key.

-Please note that there is no need to connect the YubiKey to the setup environment and that we do not need to generate new keys, move keys to the YubiKey, or update any SSH public keys linked to the GPG key.

-After having completed the environment setup, it is possible to follow any of the guides listed under "Adding proofs" in the Keyoxide ["Guides"](https://keyoxide.org/guides/) page up until the notation is saved using the `save` command.
+After configuring the environment, follow any of the guides listed under "Adding proofs" in the Keyoxide ["Guides"](https://keyoxide.org/guides/) page up until the notation is saved using the `save` command.

-At this point the public key can be exported:
+Export the public key:

 ```console
 gpg --export $KEYID > pubkey.asc
 ```

-The public key can now be transferred to the computer where the GPG key is used and it is imported with:
+Transfer the public key and import it:

 ```console
 gpg --import pubkey.asc
 ```

-N.B.: The `showpref` command can be issued to ensure that the notions were correctly added.
+Use `showpref` to verify notions were correctly added.

 # SSH

-**Tip** YubiKey can be used for SSH only, without PGP/GPG features, starting in [OpenSSH v8.2](https://www.openssh.com/txt/release-8.2).
+**Tip** YubiKey can be used for SSH only, without GnuPG features, starting in [OpenSSH v8.2](https://www.openssh.com/txt/release-8.2).
 For more information, see [ed25519-sk.md](https://github.com/vorburger/vorburger.ch-Notes/blob/develop/security/ed25519-sk.md) and [Yubico - GitHub now supports SSH security keys](https://www.yubico.com/blog/github-now-supports-ssh-security-keys/).

 [gpg-agent](https://wiki.archlinux.org/title/GnuPG#SSH_agent) supports the OpenSSH ssh-agent protocol (`enable-ssh-support`) as well as PuTTy's Pageant on Windows (`enable-putty-support`).
 This means it can be used instead of the traditional ssh-agent / pageant.
-There are some differences from ssh-agent, notably that gpg-agent does not _cache_ keys rather it converts, encrypts and stores them - persistently - as GPG keys and then makes them available to ssh clients.
-Any existing ssh private keys that you'd like to keep in `gpg-agent` should be deleted after they've been imported to the GPG agent.
+There are some differences from ssh-agent, notably that gpg-agent does not _cache_ keys rather it converts, encrypts and stores them persistently as keys, then makes them available to ssh clients.
+Any existing ssh private keys should be deleted after importing to GnuPG agent.

-When importing the key to `gpg-agent`, a passphrase will be required to encrypt it within the GPG key store.
-GPG can cache both passphrases with `cache-ttl` options.
+When importing the key to `gpg-agent`, a passphrase will be required to encrypt within the key store.
+GnuPG can cache both passphrases with `cache-ttl` options.
 Note than when removing the old private key after importing to `gpg-agent`, keep the `.pub` key file around for use in specifying ssh identities (e.g. `ssh -i /path/to/identity.pub`).

 Probably the biggest thing missing from `gpg-agent`'s ssh agent support is being able to remove keys. `ssh-add -d/-D` have no effect.
 Instead, you need to use the `gpg-connect-agent` utility to lookup a key's keygrip, match that with the desired ssh key fingerprint (as an MD5) and then delete that keygrip.
 The [gnupg-users mailing list](https://lists.gnupg.org/pipermail/gnupg-users/2016-August/056499.html) has more information.